 Attacks on his Family and Himself

-In 1989, within few days of taking office as the Union Minister for Home Affairs, his third daughter, Rubaiya, was kidnapped.
+In 1989, within a few days of taking office as the Union Minister for Home Affairs, his third daughter, Rubaiya Sayeed, was kidnapped.
 She was released in exchange for the release of five militants.
 Sayeed also survived attacks on his life by Kashmiri separatists.

-On 24 December 2015, Sayeed was admitted to the AIIMS hospital in New Delhi.
+On December 24, 2015, Sayeed was admitted to the AIIMS hospital in New Delhi.
 He suffered from neck pain and fever.
 His condition gradually deteriorated, and he was put on ventilator support.
-He died on 7 January 2016 due to organ failure at about 7:30, according to provincial Education Minister and PDP Spokesman Nayeem Akhter.
+He died on January 7, 2016, due to organ failure, according to provincial Education Minister and PDP Spokesman Nayeem Akhter.

-According to party member, Mehboob Ali Beg, the PDP supported his daughter, Mehbooba Mufti, as the next chief minister, while coalition ally BJP expressed “no objection” to her succeeding her father.
-(Wikipedia.org)
+According to a party member, Mehboob Ali Beg, the PDP supported his daughter, Mehbooba Mufti, as the next chief minister, while coalition ally BJP expressed “no objection” to her succeeding her father.